IbrahimAkbar-tech/emailer/README.md

 It takes AN input from the .CSV file - used to upload on to the portal - & sends the email(s).

-Example of the .CSV file can be found in the repository "exmaple_data.csv"
+Example of the .CSV file can be found in the repository "example_data.csv"

 Stack used: